-If your Business needs Ethernet, then you have come to the right place.
+If your Business needs an Ethernet service, then you have come to the right place.
 Just complete our simple quote form.
 The quotes are free without any obligation to sign up for the service.
 Why wait to get quotes now from multiple providers.

 To share information, you need to network two or more computers together to establish a connection that enables them to send and receive data from another computer.
 Computer networks categorized into two broad groups—Local Area Network (LAN) and Wide Area Network (WAN).

 LAN-based solutions usually implemented in systems confined to one building or multiple buildings close to each other.

 WAN-based solutions are used to connect devices that locate miles apart.
 For example, the Internet is a WAN that globally connects millions of computers and other network devices.

 LANs are much faster and reliable than WANs, and with continuous technological enhancements, today even LANs can span vast distances.

 Ethernet is one of the most popular technologies used to implement LANs today.
 Since its introduction a few years back, Ethernet has grown at a fast pace to become one of the most widely used LAN-technology across the globe.

 Traditional implementations of Ethernet support data transfers at the rate of 10 Mbps (Megabits per second).
 Over time, the increasing demand for higher performance and faster data transfer techniques has catalyzed the introduction of better technologies such as Fast Ethernet and Gigabit Ethernet.